FAQ: Idaho-Maryland Mine

 Nevada County already gets and "F" for air quality today.
 Mining operations would produce additional exhaust emissions from trucks and equipment, and dust from ore processing operations, trucking, grading, and compacting of the “engineered fill” as mine waste rock and tailings are deposited at the two planned locations.
 Air pollution from the chemical discharges associated with mining activities are anticipated.
 There will be impacts from the use of ammonium nitrate, the explosive used to blast new shafts and tunnels through the bedrock to develop the mine workings.
 Significant greenhouse gas emissions will be generated by the mine because tremendous amounts of energy are used to extract tons of rock from depths up to 5000 feet below surface level and pulverize them to extract the ore.

-Arsenic is a naturally occurring mineral of the subterranean rock of this area.
-Mine tailings and waste rock brought to the surface for processing and disposal will result in arsenic being released into the air as fine dust particles.
+Asbestos is a naturally occurring mineral of the subterranean rock of this area.
+Mine tailings and waste rock brought to the surface for processing and disposal will result in asbestos being released into the air as fine dust particles.
 The most common exposure pathways for humans are through water and air.
 Other contaminant emissions from the prior contaminated soils on the site are also of concern.

 Many people in the area live on wells.
 How will the mine impact water quality and quantity?